 Referrals to the EPS

-Pupils are also referred to us when they are being assessed for an Education, Health and Care Plan of their Special Educational Needs, as agreed by a special panel known as the Decision Making Group.
-This is called the Statutory Assessment Procedure.
+Pupils are also referred to us when they are being assessed for an education, health and care plan of their special educational needs, as agreed by a special panel known as the Decision Making Group.

-Should the pupil continue to experience difficulties, the SENCO may decide to raise the pupil's name for discussion at the next ISR.
+Should the pupil continue to experience difficulties, the SENCO may decide to raise the pupil's name for discussion at the next in school review.